Categories

 Sounds insignificant, right?
 But in reality, it makes a huge difference when you are sending a large volume of emails.

-Email outreach tools, on the other hand, automatically set specific time intervals between each sent email to avoid triggering spam triggers.
+If you are using an email outreach tool to send emails from Outlook, then it can automatically set specific time intervals between each sent email so that you can avoid triggering spam filters.
 Unfortunately, Outlook lacks this feature.

 High Risk of Getting Blacklisted